telekom-security/tpotce/README.md

 7. You have to ensure on your own there are no port conflicts keeping T-Pot from starting up.
 8. Start T-Pot: `docker compose up` or `docker compose up -d` if you want T-Pot to run in the background.
 9. Stop T-Pot: `CTRL-C` (it if was running in the foreground) and / or `docker compose down -v` to stop T-Pot entirely.

+## Red Hat Enterprise Linux

+Red Hat Enterprise Linux (RHEL) is a somewhat unique case in that:

+1. Connections to Red Hat repositories depend on a Red Hat subscription.
+You will not be able to update the OS or install new packages if the targeted machine is not subscribed. **If your server is not attached to a Red Hat subscription, installation will fail!**
+2. Ansible is installed from a RHEL-specific repository by the installer.
+Do not attempt to install it from the upstream repositories.
+3. Docker is installed from EPEL, which is installed by the installer script.
+Do not attempt to install it from the community installer script.
+2. T-Pot will only install successfully on RHEL >= 8.
+One of the convenience dependencies (`grc`) depends on Python 2, which was removed after RHEL 7.
+It is omitted from the RHEL installation of T-Pot.

 ## Installation Types